 The most recent phase of development in Niven Lake is Phase VII Stage II comprises 3 cul-de-sacs (Findlay Pt., McMahon Crt., and Lyons Pt.) and lots along Moyle Drive.
-These lots are intended for single-detached homes and duplexes.
+These lots are intended for singledetached homes and duplexes.
 As of June 2018, 31 lots have been sold and 6 lots remain for sale.

 Engle Business District Phase 2 Area Development Plan: Adopted in 2007, the Yellowknife Airport West Industrial Development Scheme identified an area for general industrial land uses, which later became known as the Engle Business District.
 Located southwest of the Airport, with convenient highway access to the Airport and the Kam Lake Industrial Park, the Engle Business District area accommodates general industrial and business industrial uses.
 Phase 1 saw the development of 36 lots, all of which are sold.
-In November of 2016, City Council enabled the disposal and lease of two parcels (6.4 hectares total) of industrial lands to be added to the Engle Business District Area Development Plan.
+In November of 2016, City Council enabled the disposal and lease of two parcels (6.4 hectares total) of industrial lands to be added to the Engle Business District for general and business industrial use, which was known as the Homes North Engle Business District Area Development Plan.
 This development scheme was repealed with the adoption of the Engle Business District Phase 2 Area Development Plan in April of 2017, and amended again in February of 2018.
 Development of Phase 2 began in 2017 on a 65 hectare portion of the Development Area.
 Scheduling for further construction phases will be subject to future land development needs.
 The intention of the development area is to allow for industrial and related commercial land uses.
 The 2018 amendment increased the "2017 Construction Extent" originally defined in the April 2017 by-law, and added a "Future Kennel Zone", which is intended to be a 5-10 lot subdivision intended for dog teams and kennels.
 Phase 2 will see the creation of 40 saleable lots.

-5.3 Residential Areas
+Residential Areas 5.3